April in global missions history: It happened today!

 American missionary family and their American pilot in northern Peru near the Colombian

-plane was heading to the Peruvian town of Iquitos, having earlier departed from the town of
+border.
+The plane was heading to the Peruvian town of Iquitos, having earlier departed from the

-Leticia in Columbia.
+town of Leticia in Colombia.
 It was mistaken for an airplane transporting contraband drugs.
-Of the four
+Of

-family members, the mother and infant daughter were killed.
-The father and son were not injured,
+the four family members, the mother and infant daughter were killed.
+The father and son were

-- April 21, 1783 -- Samuel John Mills, missionary and founder of American Bible Society,
+- April 21, 1783 -- Samuel John Mills, missionary and founder of the American Bible Society,

 was born in Torringford, Connecticut (d.
 1818).
 He was the father of the foreign missionary